swaldman/solidity-scala-seed.g8/README.md

-This is a [Giter8](http://www.foundweekends.org/giter8/) template for solidity projects in sbt-ethereum
+This is a [Giter8](http://www.foundweekends.org/giter8/) template for mixed solidity/scala projects in sbt-ethereum

 ```
-sbt new swaldman/solidity-seed.g8
+sbt new swaldman/solidity-scala-seed.g8
 ```